MeadowlarkDAW/rtaudio-rs/README.md

 Bindings were made from the official [C header](https://github.com/thestk/rtaudio/blob/master/rtaudio_c.h).
 No bindings to the C++ interface are provided.

+This will build RtAudio from source.
+Don't forget to initialize git submodules (git submodule update --init) or clone with --recursive.

 This currently builds a static library from source on all platforms.
 Once RtAudio version 6 is commonly available in Linux package managers I might change it to link to the dynamic library on Linux.

 I haven't figured out how to get Jack on MacOS to work yet.
 If you know how to install and link the Jack libraries on MacOS, please let me know.